 - Enterprise search scopes is not available.

-- Federated search is not available.
+- A federated search is not available.

-- BitLocker Drive Encryption cannot be used in the Professional edition of Windows 7.
+- BitLocker Drive Encryption cannot be used in the Professional Edition of Windows 7.
 This feature is available in Windows 7 Enterprise and Ultimate editions and not in any other version of Windows 7.

 - DirectAccess is not allowed in this edition.
-Users cannot use the DirectAccess feature in professional, home basic, home premium versions of Windows 7.
+Users cannot use the DirectAccess feature in professional, home basic, and home premium versions of Windows 7.

 - Virtual desktop infrastructure (VDI) enhancements are not supported in this version of Windows 7.

-- Switching between any of the 37 available languages is not supported in Professional edition/version of Windows 7.
+- Switching between any of the 37 available languages is not supported in the Professional edition/version of Windows 7.

 Systems Requirements For Win 7 Pro Edition ISO Full: